LED Driving Range and Golf Course Lighting

 Longer Life Span

-Traditional lighting systems — such as metal halide and high intensity discharge lamps —are neither durable nor energy-efficient.
-And instead of converting all of the electricity they draw into light, they convert up to 75% of it into heat.
+Traditional lighting such as metal halide and high intensity discharge lamps are neither durable nor energy-efficient.
+And instead of converting all the electricity they draw into light, they convert up to 75% of it into heat.

-This means that golfers playing the game under traditional lighting sources may be uncomfortable because of the high amount of heat emitted by these lights.
 Light-emitting diodes are very energy-efficient as they convert most of the electricity they pull (up to 95%) into light.
-The high efficiency of LEDs is the main reason many golf courses are switching to this modern lighting technology.
+The high efficiency of LEDs is the main reason many golf courses are switching to this modern lighting.

 The median electricity cost in the United States is $0.12 kW/h.
 If the golf course is open every night for 6 hours, the running costs will be 6 hours x 7,000 watts x $0.12/1,000.
 The daily running costs will be $5.04, the monthly running costs will be $150, while the yearly running cost will be $1,840.